martin-irwin/martin-irwin.github.io/README.md

 # self-hosting photo site

-After years of paying for CMS that I never felt I used, and after having long been interested in code, I "discovered" Github's ability to host your own website.
+After years of paying for CMS that I never felt I used (Squarespace), and after having long been interested in code, I "discovered" Github's ability to host your own website.
 And voila.
 I am using the minima theme; the standard Readme is below.
 Enjoy.

-# minima
+## minima

 *Minima is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.